 Rabada passed fit as South Africa bowl against England in 1st Test

-LONDON (AFP) - Fit-again South Africa fast bowler Kagiso Rabada was thrust straight into the action as Proteas captain Dean Elgar won the toss and elected to field in the first Test against England at Lord s on Wednesday.
+LONDON (AFP) - Fit-again South Africa fast bowler Kagiso Rabada was set to be thrust straight into the action as Proteas captain Dean Elgar won the toss and elected to field in the first Test against England at Lord s on Wednesday.

 Spearhead quick Rabada had been doubtful for the opening match of the three-Test series with an ankle injury but was cleared to take his place in a powerful pace attack also featuring Lungi Ngidi, Marco Jansen and Anrich Nortje.